Salvia nemorosa ‘May Night’

 Mature Width: 18–24 inches

-Bloom Season: Late spring–early summer, with repeat bloom
+Bloom Season: Late Spring to Early Summer, with repeat bloom

 Growth Rate: Moderate